Bellfalasch/frontend-forum/slides.md

 <Card
   title="Stack speed"
-  text="Still few, but more teams and repoes move to Bun, Turborepo, etc" />
+  text="Still few at Gjensidige, but more teams will see the light and make the move to a faster stack, like Bun, Turborepo, etc" animate="reversed"
+/>

 ---